xiaoylu/leetcode_category/Java/Readme.md

   * Abstract class can implements only part of the methods of an Interface (and its subclass implements the rest)
 * Annotations
   * @interface <annotation name>
-  * annotation applies to other annotations
+  * Annotations which apply to other annotations
     * @Target, @Retention, @Documented, @Repeatable, @Inherited (Read [this](https://docs.oracle.com/javase/tutorial/java/annotations/predefined.html))
   * For compilers to warn you:
-    * @Deprecated, @Override,
+    * @Deprecated vs. @SuppressWarnings, @Override